Swallow Reef: History

 On 21 June 1980, a plaque was erected on the reef by Malaysia's PASKAL special forces.

 In May 1983, eighteen PASKAL members built their first encampment, signifying the start of the Royal Malaysian Navy's presence.
 At the time, the only infrastructure available was a helipad for personnel transfer, and the special forces had to camp under the open skies on the bare reef.
 Naval Station "Lima" was constructed in April 1986, consisting of a small living-cum-operations centre.

 In 1989, the government decided to develop the island into a tourist spot.
 By 1991, the resort had completed construction and had developed into a comfortable and popular diving spot.
 By 1995, more buildings were added, including two air-conditioned accommodation blocks, an aircraft landing strip, two hangars, a radar station, an air traffic control tower, watchtowers and a jetty.
+The resort had its operating license revoked in 2025, forcing it to close.

 On 20 July 2003, the Layang-Layang Airport expansion which increased the length of the runway from 1064 m to 1367 m was completed.
-As a result, the length of the island increased from 1.2 kilometres to over 1.5 kilometres.
+As a result, the length of the island increased from 1.2 km to over 1.5 km.

 In July 2004, a marine research facility, MARSAL (Marine Research Station Pulau Layang-Layang) was opened.

 On 5 March 2009, Abdullah Ahmad Badawi, the Malaysian Prime Minister of the time, visited the island.